gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    DTLS 1.3 {{RFC9147}}, as Encryption Engine in the Stream Control Transmission Protocol (SCTP), as defined in {{RFC9260}} with SCTP encryption chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
-This specifcation is intended as an alternative to DTLS/SCTP {{RFC6083}}
+This pecification is intended as an alternative to DTLS/SCTP {{RFC6083}}
    and usage of SCTP-AUTH {{RFC4895}}.

    This specification provides mutual authentication of endpoints,